NateEag/git-revue/readme.txt

 them).
 On pushes, we detect rebases and create history preservation tags as needed (along with any necessary metadata).
 Review preservation tags would follow a naming scheme so that they're easy to detect.

+What about cases where you need to nuke an old branch post-rebase?
+Well, should be simple enough - manually delete the references and demand git take out the garbage, per usual.